Oaxaca

 Cost Of Living

-The cost of living in Oaxaca is relatively low compared to other Mexican cities.
-Rent, groceries, dining out, and transportation are all affordable, making it an attractive destination for budget travelers.
+The cost of living in Oaxaca is relatively affordable compared to many Western countries.
+Rent, groceries, dining out, and transportation costs are generally lower, making it an attractive destination for budget-conscious travelers.
+The cost of living index is approximately 55% lower than in major cities in the United States.

 Oaxaca de Juárez Municipality – in Oaxaca State, Mexico